We talk to Halisten Studio about ex libris, the creative industry and their inspirations.

 Some of your projects have been featured on Behance.
 Has this added exposure helped to generate new business?

 Sure, it brought us new clients.
-The Behance main page feature generated most of the attention, and it is an interesting reflection to the previous question, many clients commissioned us with logo design because they saw our ex libris collection.
+The Behance main page feature generated most of the attention, and it is an interesting reflection to the previous question, many clients commissioned us for a logo design because they saw our ex libris collection.
 We also have a couple of other features in different Behance collections, which is good, we love the little star badges!

 Who or what are some of your greatest inspirations?